While Oahu is home to Hawaii’s biggest city, Honolulu, it’s also full of incredible things to do both in and out of the hustle and bustle.

 Another great place to take in the impressive plant life is the Ho’omaluhia Botanical Garden on Oahu, which is situated along a 32-acre fresh water lake.
 This area is huge and has plenty to explore and is one of the many beautiful places to visit around the islands.

 I recommend taking a guided tour of the Botanical Garden, which will give you a more in-depth experience.
-If you fall in love with the garden, you can actually camp there.
-Just make sure you make a reservation online ahead of time.
+If you fall in love with the garden, you can camp there overnight.
+Just make sure you make a reservation ahead of time.

 Waikiki beach on Oahu is a great spot to take a surf lesson, as the waves tend to be more calm there.
 Even if you don’t find yourself getting to pro-level after the first couple tries, it can be a lot of fun to simply get out onto the water and enjoy the process.
 Ohana Surf Project is one of the top-rated places to go for a lesson.